Magister0-0Ludi/RomRaider-Pi/README.md

+# TO - DO
+Finalize some method of controlling power on off, both automatically for a safe shutdown of the pi and for autostarting correctly when appropriate.
+This is currently being handled via arduino uno that monitors an optocoupler for ignition on/off.
+The arduino sends a wake signal to the pi, getting startup.
+Currently always on... might need to change that.
+Otherwise the arduino code at the very least needs to be finished.
+The screen brightness autocontrol works, as does manual pi on off signal. currently there are issues with the optocoupler, it looks to possibly be a code issue - need to check that.

+otherwise I really need to post the files for the enclosure to be printed/improved, as well as the arduino code/interface design.
+Also need to post more detailed stuff for everything lol
 # RomRaider-Pi
 Place for me to store stuff for the romraider pi project

+This project is a lot of firsts for me in terms of, well, most of it.
+I'm learning and honestly pretty bad at this.
+BUT I think this is a really cool idea and I want people to be able to make more of it and help me turn it into something that people might actually use, or at something that is really cool.
 ## RomRaider
 The project is currently based on a raspberry pi running the current raspberry pi 32bit os.
 For romraider to be able to run, a 32bit jdk must be installed.